Ranaji00/vercelDeploytemp/README.md

-# ByteCraft E-commerce Website
+# ByteCart E-commerce Website

-Byte Craft is a full-featured e-commerce platform built using the MERN stack.
+Byte Cart is a full-featured e-commerce platform built using the MERN stack.

 ## Features